 6 Things to Do While You Wait on God

-The job has not come.
-The door has not opened.
-The relationship has not materialized.
+And God hasn't answered — or at least, not the way you expected.
+The job hasn't come.
+The door hasn't opened.
+The relationship hasn't materialized.
 The direction is still foggy.

 So now what?
 Do you just sit here?
 Scroll your phone?
 Lose your mind?